DragonSenses/Curiosity/TypeScript/5. Object Types/object-types.md

                // type OneOrManyOrNullStrings = OneOrMany<string> | null
 ```

-We’ll circle back to type aliases in just a little bit.
+We'll circle back to type aliases in just a little bit.

 ### The `Array` Type

 Generic object types are often some sort of container type that work independently of the type of elements they contain.
-It’s ideal for data structures to work this way so that they’re re-usable across different data types.
+It's ideal for data structures to work this way so that they're re-usable across different data types.

-It turns out we’ve been working with a type just like that throughout this handbook: the `Array` type.
-Whenever we write out types like `number[]` or `string[]`, that’s really just a shorthand for `Array<number>` and `Array<string>`.
+It turns out we've been working with a type just like that throughout this handbook: the `Array` type.
+Whenever we write out types like `number[]` or `string[]`, that's really just a shorthand for `Array<number>` and `Array<string>`.

 ```ts
 function doSomething(value: Array<string>) {